-Recently, the FTC settled with several companies that one person owned over the amount of minutes received in purchasing calling cards.
-The FTC charged in a complaint filed in the U.S. District Court for the District of New Jersey that consumers who purchased the calling cards did not receive the promised amount of minutes per card.
-The FTC alleged that the cards delivered an average of only 45% of the advertised minutes due to extra fees.
-Those extra fees could be found on the cards, but they were in fine print that was difficult to read.
+In a recent case, the Federal Trade Commission (FTC) reached a settlement with a group of companies, all owned by one individual, over discrepancies in the minutes offered with their calling cards.
+The complaint, filed in the U.S. District Court for the District of New Jersey, alleged that consumers did not receive the promised amount of minutes per card, with the cards delivering only 45% of the advertised minutes due to undisclosed extra fees.

 All of this is defined as deceptive marketing of the products (calling cards) in violation of the Federal Trade Commission Act, 15 U.S.C. §41.